rltyty/runit.nvim/README.md

 ## INTRODUCTION

 This plugin is a tool for running code in current buffer.
-Many popular languages like C, Java, Python, Go, Perl, Shell, Lua, Rmarkdown, etc. are supported.
+Many popular languages like C, Java, Python, Go, JS, Perl, Shell, Lua, R, Rmarkdown, etc. are supported.

 ## Usage